-This category of article serves as a forum in which to disseminate new and original lines of thinking in physiology.
-These short articles go beyond the scope of invited reviews and should present original ideas that can be derived from our current knowledge base.
-Some Perspectives articles may challenge current dogma and will be considered for publication based on the scientific merit of the argument presented.
-These Perspective articles will be subject to peer review.
-Some articles will be invited, but unsolicited articles are welcome.
-These articles should be about 1,500 words long, excluding references, and may include two figures.
+Perspectives serve as a forum in which to disseminate new and original lines of thinking in physiology.
+Perspectives go beyond the scope of invited reviews and should present original ideas that can be derived from our current knowledge base.
+Perspectives may challenge current dogma and will be considered for publication based on the scientific merit of the argument presented.
+Perspectives are short articles (maximum 1,500 words excluding references with 2 figures and/or tables).
+Perspectives are peer-reviewed.

-Research in physiology depends crucially on the development of new methods of data collection and analysis.
-Manuscripts submitted under this category should describe new methods for the recording, collection, and/or analysis of data relevant to understanding how the physiological system works.
-Manuscripts will be reviewed taking into consideration the following criteria:
+Advances in physiology often require the development of new methods of data collection and analysis.
+Manuscripts submitted under this category should describe new methods for the recording, collection, and/or analysis of data relevant to understanding physiological processes.
+Manuscripts will be reviewed on the basis of the following criteria:

-Editorials provide commentary by the Editor, Associate Editors, and other scientists and experts on issues related to the Journal's mission as well as of general interest to our readers.
-Unsolicited editorials will be considered for publication.
-Acceptance will reside with the editors.
+Editorials provide commentary by the Editor-in-Chief, Associate Editors, and other scientists and experts on issues related to the Journal's mission as well as of general interest to our readers.
+Unsolicited editorials will be considered for publication by the editors.

-Editorial Focus articles are commentaries on papers of unusual interest published in the journal that were chosen by the Editor to be highlighted by a brief Editorial Focus commentary.
-They should describe the most important conclusions of the paper; place the paper into context with the current state-of-the-art; highlight controversial issues; when relevant, denote strengths and weaknesses of the paper; and review questions that remain to be addressed.
+Editorial Focus articles are commentaries on papers of unusual interest published in the Journal and selected by the Editor-in-Chief or Associate Editors to be highlighted by a brief Editorial Focus commentary.
+They should describe the most important conclusions of the paper and place the paper into context with the current state-of-the-art knowledge.
+They may highlight controversial issues, discuss strengths and weaknesses of the paper, and raise unanswered questions.

 Letters to the Editor

 In all cases, determining whether a proposed Letter to the Editor is acceptable for publication is a matter committed to the discretion of the editors.
+The Journal welcomes Letters to the Editor.
 Letters, including an informative title, should be short, approximately one journal column (500 words).
-Letters are reviewed by the appropriate editor and are subject to editing and possible abridgment.
-Letters to the Editor must be authored by experts in the field under discussion, such expertise having been demonstrated by original research published by the author(s) in peer-reviewed journals indexed in the major services, such as PubMed.
+Letters are reviewed by the editors and are subject to editing and possible abridgment.
+Letters to the Editor must be written by experts in the field under discussion, such expertise having been demonstrated by original research published by the author(s) in peer-reviewed journals indexed in the major services, such as PubMed.
 Letters to the Editor should not include original, unpublished data.
 If a proposed Letter is found acceptable, a copy will be sent to the author of the original article if applicable; that author will have an opportunity to provide a rebuttal with new material that will be considered for publication with the Letter.
 Letters to the Editor may also simply address matters of general interest to the readership.

-AJP - GI publishes a series of invited "Themes" articles on specific topics, which are concise Perspectives covering scientific areas of new discoveries, rapid progress, and exciting new opportunities in the field of gastrointestinal, hepatobiliary, and pancreatic research.
+Themes are collections of related Review Articles, Mini-Reviews, or Perspectives covering scientific areas of new discoveries, rapid progress, and exciting new opportunities in the field of gastrointestinal, liver and pancreatic research.
 For a list of current and past Themes articles, click here.